Doctor Faustus (character)

 Doctor Faustus (Johann Fennhoff) is a supervillain appearing in American comic books published by Marvel Comics.
 The character is depicted usually as an adversary of Captain America.
 An Austrian psychiatrist and criminal mastermind who employs psychological manipulation on his enemies, the character was created by writer Stan Lee and artist Jack Kirby, and first appeared in Captain America #107 (November 1968).

 Johann Fennhoff appeared in the first season of the Marvel Cinematic Universe TV series Agent Carter, portrayed by Ralph Brown.

 Publication history

-Faustus' name comes from the famous character of Christopher Marlowe's Renaissance play The Tragical History of Doctor Faustus about a man who sold his soul to Lucifer in exchange for 24 years of service from a devil called Mephistophiles in order to gain all knowledge.
+Faustus is named after the character in Christopher Marlowe's Renaissance play The Tragical History of Doctor Faustus. about a man who sold his soul to Lucifer to gain infinite knowledge in exchange for 24 years of service to the devil Mephistophiles.
 This character predates the Christopher Marlowe play, in the legend built around the real-life Johann Georg Faust.

 Fictional character biography

 Johann Fennhoff was born in Vienna, Austria.
 He became a psychiatrist and criminal mastermind.
 He has proclaimed himself the "Master of Men's Minds", and is known for the use of psychological methods of combat.
 His plots typically involve manipulating his foes into positions where they will, essentially, kill themselves.